fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 end
 ```

 When a future is created, a thread is immediately spawned to execute the given code block.
-When a method is called on the future, it simply forwards it to `@thread.value` (which will block if the thread hasn't finished running yet).
+When a method is called on the future, it simply forwards it to `@thread.value` (which will block execution if the thread hasn't finished running yet).

 To make it slightly easier to use, we'll define a standalone `future` function that creates and returns a `Future` object: